zmx6999/fabric_tools/README.md

 # Hyperledger fabric+kafka+docker-compose Multi-host Deployment

-## Assume that we have 4 hosts A,B,C,D,and each host's IP and roles are as following:
+## Assume that we have 4 hosts A,B,C,D and each host's IP and roles are as following:
 ```
 A 139.180.137.89 zookeeper0 kafka0 orderer0.trace.com